Tokyo Marathon 2027: The Complete Guide for International Runners

 Race shoesBreak in well before — not a race debut for new shoes

-Race kit (top + shorts/tights)Tested in training, no cotton
+Race kit (top + shorts/tights)Tested in training; no cotton

-Thin glovesUseful for the first 10–15 km; pocketable
+Thin glovesUseful for first 10–15 km; pocketable

 Anti-chafe cream / body glideEssential for any marathon above 30 km

-Tokyo Marathon and the Six Star Medal
+Tokyo Marathon and the Abbott Six Star Medal

-For Indian runners targeting the Six Star, Tokyo is typically one of the harder entries to plan logistically — partly because of the Japan visa requirement, partly because of the lottery.
+For Indian runners targeting the Six Star, Tokyo is typically one of the harder entries to plan logistically — partly because of the Japan visa requirement, partly because of the lottery difficulty.
 Many runners choose to complete Boston, London, and Berlin first (easier lottery or charity entry options), then tackle Tokyo and New York as the final two.

 Frequently Asked Questions (FAQ)